woojae/woojae.github.io/content/posts/hugo-installation.md

 By following these steps, your Hugo website will be automatically built and deployed to GitHub Pages using GitHub Actions, and your custom domain will be properly configured using GoDaddy's DNS settings.
 This setup not only streamlines the deployment process but also ensures your site is always up to date with the latest changes.

-Honestly all these steps seems like its too hard.
-But I have not found anything easier, can't wait till the AI can do all this for me.
-The funny thing is the AI was great at helping me create this document.